GitGrit/master-git-tools/docs/atom/README.md

 The labs will focus more on Git command line than the code, so this is a good opportunity to give Atom a try!
 If you don't like it, you can always switch back.

-This section will help guide you through the following steps:
-{% include "./navigation.html" %}

 ## Download and install Atom {#download}